 Evidently, Syracuse University has produced some of the NBA’s most dynamic players.
 In NBA history, the Orange have had three Rookie of the Year award winners.
 In 1967, Dave Bing won the honour, followed by Derrick Coleman in 1991 and Michael Carter-Williams in 2014.
 Lastly, each of these players has made an indelible mark on the game of basketball.

-University of California, Los Angeles (UCLA) – Three
+University of California, Los Angeles (UCLA) – 3

 UCLA is one of the most decorated universities in college basketball history, having produced some of the best players in NBA history.
 First, the University has had three Rookie of the Year award winners.
 Lew Alcindor, better known as Kareem Abdul-Jabbar, received the award in 1969.
 Additionally, Sidney Wicks received the prize in 1972, and Jamaal Wilkes received it in 1975.

 Certainly, Duke University has a proud basketball legacy, producing some of the best NBA players of all time.
-Also, the University has had four Rookie of the Year award winners, beginning with Grant Hill in 1994 and continuing with Elton Brand in 1999, Kyrie Irving in 2011, and Paolo Banchero in 2023.
+Also, the University has had four Rookie of the Year award winners, beginning with Grant Hill in 1994 and continuing with Elton Brand in 1999, Kyrie Irving in 2011, and Paolo Banchero, who recently committed for team USA for the FIBA World Cup, in 2023.
 In addition, these players have all had great NBA careers, and Duke has established itself as one of the country’s top basketball programmes.

 University of North Carolina (UNC) – Five